 When ontape performs a backup to standard output, the data is written to an output file.
-The output file's directory must have enough disk space to hold the backed-up data.
+The directory of the output must have enough disk space to hold the backed-up data.
 You can use operating system utilities to compress the data.
 In addition, the user executing the backup command must have write permission to the file to which the backup is diverted or permission to create the file.